TadaHrd/arsenal-of-encosure-schemes-AES/brainfuck encosure scheme/readme.md

 This encosure scheme uses commented [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) commands to store data.

-Bits in bytes are talked about as LSb to MSb.
+Bits (and dibits) in bytes are talked about as LSb to MSb.
 This means that the 1's place bit is bit 0 and the 128's place bit is bit 7.
 Byte sequences start with the MSb first.

 Each byte has 4 parts:
-- 1st Dibit (0-1)
+- 1st Dibit (bits 0-1)
-- 2nd Dibit (2-3)
+- 2nd Dibit (bits 2-3)
-- 3rd Dibit (4-5)
+- 3rd Dibit (bits 4-5)
-- 4th Dibit (6-7)
+- 4th Dibit (bits 6-7)

-A dibit is a unit of data equal to 2 bits.
+A dibit is a made-up unit of data equal to 2 bits.

 To turn a byte into a BfES byte:
-1. Split the byte into 4 dibits.
+1. Split the byte into 4 dibits and reverse them (least significant comes first).
 2. Turn each dibit into a brainfuck command using the table below.
 3. Include a comment (1/3 chance)
 4. Include a newline afterwards (1/5 chance and only if comment included)
 5. Include another newline (1/8 chance and only if first newline included)

-Nibble to Gen Z slang word table:
+Dibit to Brainfuck command table:

 | Bits | Command                   |
 | ---- | ------------------------- |